Maghnie/docs/developers/mqtt-api/specification.md

 }
 ```

-The response is in [JSON](https://www.json.org/) format  which can be easily parsed in any programming language.
+The response is in [JSON](https://www.json.org/) format, which can be easily parsed in any programming language.
 The _resource_ field contains the details of the newly created user \(not the password, of course, for security reasons\).
 Note that this request was posted at 16:23h CET and with a requested validity of 1 hour, i.e., exactly 16:23h UTC since CET = UTC + 1.

 After the MQTT account expires it will be automatically removed.
 You can either create a new account with the same username afterwards or renew the existing account before it expires using the `PUT /v2/project/{project_id}/mqttuser/{mqttuser_id}` endpoint.
 This endpoint generally allows you to modify the MQTT user account.
 It accepts the following parameters:

 <table>
   <thead>
     <tr>
-      <th style="text-align:left"><b>Paramater</b>
+      <th style="text-align:left"><b>Parameter</b>
       </th>
       <th style="text-align:center">Datatype</th>
       <th style="text-align:center">Type</th>